-- PPPoE connection state: the ppp attribute lists one or more PPPoE connection names (see Chapter 10) if any of the specified connections are up, this pppoe-state test will pass - Routable addresses: the route attributes lists one or more IP addresses (full addresses, not CIDR prefix ranges) only if all the addresses are 'routable' i.e. there is an entry in the routing table that will match that address will this test pass.
-Refer to Chapter 7 for discussion of routing tables and the routing logic used by the FB6000 - VRRP state: the vrrp attribute lists one or more Virtual Router group membership definitions (see Chapter 14) by name if the FB6000 is not the master device in any of these Virtual Routers, this test will fail - Port state: the ports attribute lists one of more physial Ethernet ports. if any of thes ports is up then the test passes.
+- Routable addresses: the route attributes lists one or more IP addresses (full addresses, not CIDR prefix ranges) only if all the addresses are 'routeable' i.e. there is an entry in the routing table that will match that address will this test pass.
+Refer to Chapter 7 for discussion of routing tables and the routing logic used by the FB6000 - DHCP addresses: the dhcp attributes lists one or more IPv4 addresses (full addresses, not CIDR prefix ranges) or names if any of the listed names or IPs has a current DHCP lease issued, then this test will pass - VRRP state: the vrrp attribute lists one or more Virtual Router group membership definitions (see Chapter 12) by name if the FB6000 is not the master device in any of these Virtual Routers, this test will fail - Port state: the ports attribute lists one of more physial Ethernet ports. if any of thes ports is up then the test passes.